ClickHouse/ClickHouse/docs/en/sql-reference/statements/delete.md

 DELETE FROM hits WHERE Title LIKE '%hello%';
 ```

+Lightweight deletes are asynchronous by default.
+Set `mutations_sync` equal to 1 to wait for one replica to process the statement, and set `mutations_sync` to 2 to wait for all replicas.

 :::note
 This feature is experimental and requires you to set `allow_experimental_lightweight_delete` to true: